mattjlewis/diozero/docs/docs/BBBSetup.md

 		i2c2 = "/ocp/i2c@4819c000";
 ```

-The i2c-0 bus is not accessible on the header pins while the i2c-1 bus is utilized for reading
+The i2c-0 bus is not accessible on the header pins while the i2c-1 bus is utilised for reading
 EEPROMS on cape add-on boards and may interfere with that function when used for other digital
 I/O operations.